-Truly, no one understands your business better than you.
-Invite vendors to prove they can satisfy your needs in your business environment.
-A customized demo allows you to evaluate the CRM system-giving a clear picture of meeting your needs.
+No one understands your business better than you do, so invite vendors to prove that they can satisfy your needs in your business environment.
+A customized demo allows you to evaluate the CRM system and get a clearer picture about if it meets your needs.

 Compare and Negotiate

-There are quite many CRM comparison tools available by which you can conduct a feature level and pricing level comparison before concluding to a specific CRM solution.
+There are quite a number of CRM comparison tools available by which you can conduct feature and pricing level comparison before committing to a specific CRM solution.

 Deploy your CRM Solution